Bipolar Disorder with Co-Occurring Addiction: Symptoms and Treatment

 Treatment for bipolar disorder and addiction generally includes pharmacological management, often in the form of mood stabilizers, antipsychotics, and/or antidepressants.
 Detox may be necessary in the case of dependence on alcohol, opioids, benzodiazepines, cocaine, or other substances, as withdrawal symptoms and cravings can be significant.
 Medications may be helpful to minimize the potential side effects of withdrawal.

 As part of a complete and integrated treatment plan for both disorders, various treatments may be included, such as individual and group therapy sessions, life skills training workshops, education on both disorders, and support group meetings.
-Behavioral therapies, such as Cognitive Behavioral Therapy (CBT), may be useful to help individuals recognize thought patterns that may be self-destructive and what may lead to manic or depressive episodes or drug and alcohol abuse.
+Behavioral therapies, such as Cognitive Behavioral Therapy (CBT), may be useful to help individuals recognize thought patterns that may be self-destructive and that may lead to manic or depressive episodes or drug and alcohol abuse.
 Relapse prevention strategies and methods for mitigating possible stressors can be learned in therapy as well.
 Families often play a big role in treatment and recovery, and many programs involve loved ones in order to improve the overall health and wellbeing of the entire family unit.